 In this case, we recommend that you contact the MA 35 and ask for further information.

-If you have additional questions, please feel free to contact our Student Point via the contact form.
+If you have additional questions, please contact Teaching Affairs and Student Services via this contact form.